cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * with parameters: block time, chain nick name, coins total - default is 1 million.  // initial mining peers is established through issue coins to other addresses. 社区链创世区块
 ```
 // build genesis block
-contractJSON:= { // define the contract strut
+Y:= { // define the contract strut
 ChainID := `Nickname`+`blocktime` + signature(random) // chainID include nickname and time 5, these are critical information to pass down in the stateless mode.
 `ChainID`SafetyContractResultRoot = null; // genesis is built from null.
 contractNumber:=0 int32;